Tabla Love – Outside of Classical Indian Music (1967-2001)

 Alejandro Jodorowsky – Rainbow Room

-composed by Don Cherry, this is from the soundtrack of Alejandro Jodorowsky’s phantasmagoric cult movie The Holy Mountain (1973, ABKCO Music)
+Composed by Don Cherry, this track is from the soundtrack to Alejandro Jodorowsky’s phantasmagorical cult film The Holy Mountain.
+(1973, ABKCO Music)

 Catherine Ribeiro + 2 Bis – Voyage 1

-experimental folk performer Catherine Ribeiro and Patrice Moullet record their project’s debut album using self built and ethno instruments (1969, Disques Festival)
+Experimental folk musicians Catherine Ribeiro and Patrice Moullet recorded the debut album of their project using self-built and ethnic instruments.
+(1969, Disques Festival)

 Soliman Gamil – Sufi Dialogue

-the Egyptian composer uses Pharaonic, Coptic, and Sufi traditions as basis for his 20th century compositions (unknown, RE: Touch)
+The Egyptian composer uses Pharaonic, Coptic, and Sufi traditions as the basis for his 20th century compositions. (most probably 1950s/60s, RE: Touch)

 The Zodiac – Libra: The Flower Child